Article

 • Platform assumes project-by-project control, not cross-project draw dependency mapping.

-Scalability and Audit Readiness
+Scalability and audit readiness

 • Suitable for portfolios of 10–50 projects with moderate complexity.